knabben/istio-jot-provider/README.md

 # AuthorizationPolicy - Allowing a requestPrincipals as issuer and subject: [ "my-issuer/subject" ]
 ```

+* NOTE: Generate the JWK, with the `keys/generate_jwks.py`
+* NOTE2: DONT USE THESE KEYS, generate using openssl.

-To test it's working try a few combination for these values:
+To test the setup is working try a few a combination for the claims values:

 ```
 $ http 172.18.0.40/anything cookie:mytest iss:my-issuer sub:my-subject